 Rather, and at least this is my view point, the reason to train as many potential variables against threats, isn’t so that you will answer that particular threat with that exact counter measure (because you never will) — but rather, and far more importantly is so you can develop flexibility in your responses.
 In fact, I make it a point of never allowing a student to respond to a specific threat the same way every time.

-So in actual fact, what you really want to develop isn’t canned responses to what is believed to be the most common threats you may deal with, but rather, the ability to respond with flexibility, to be adaptable in your response in the moment of neutralising the threat in front of you.
+So in actual fact, what you really want to develop isn’t canned responses to what is believed to be the most common threats you may deal with, but rather, the ability to respond with flexibility, to be adaptable in your response in the moment of neutralizing the threat in front of you.
 This means, that each time in training, you want to press yourself to be creative with your counter offensive measures.
 Even to the point of having many of your counter actions fail.
 The easiest way to know what not to do, is to have done it and learned the hard way that it doesn’t work.

 The Concept of Principles

-Now, I know what the next question is going to be.
-“If there is really no prescribed methods on dealing with specific interpersonal violent encounters, what should you focus on in training?”
+Now, I know what the next question is going to be: “If there is really no prescribed methods on dealing with specific interpersonal violent encounters, what should you focus on in training?”

 This is where I am a huge advocate of conceptual training.
 A conceptual framework can offer reasonable answers, without being bogged down with certainties.
 Contrary to what people often think of in terms of concepts, they are not arbitrary, vague ideas.
 In fact they are made up of principles.
-A ‘principle’ is a concept or value that is a guide for behaviour or evaluation.
+A ‘principle’ is a concept or value that is a guide for behavior or evaluation.
 In law, it is a rule that has to be, or usually is to be followed, or can be desirably followed, or is an inevitable consequence of something, such as the laws observed in nature or the way that a system is constructed.

 Let me give you an example.
 One of the first things I teach my students is the ITP principles (seen below).
 You’ll notice its starts with three primary kinds of threats to a person’s safety.
 This is followed with a protocol of principles that should, where ever possible, be applied.
 As you will see too, it says nothing immediately about physical fighting technique.
 In fact, unlike my contemporaries, I generally advocate avoidance at all costs.